yeejlan/tiny/README.md

 In short, Kotlin is better Java.

 ##### The good stuff
-* No checked error(May I say stupid feature in java?)
+* No checked exception(May I say stupid feature in java?)
 * String("abc") == String("abc") is true
 * Auto type inference
 ```kotlin